WRC Notice to Parties, Representatives and Stakeholders on Remote Hearings

 All parties and representatives are asked to be positively disposed to remote hearings where mediation or disposal of the case on the papers is not possible.

-Where a party objects to the decision of the WRC in relation to a remote hearing, they may make submissions to the WRC within 5 working days of receipt of the hearing notice – such submissions will be considered by an Adjudication Officer.
+Where a party objects to the decision of the WRC in relation to a remote hearing, they may make submissions to the WRC within 5 working days of the hearing notice – such submissions will be considered by an Adjudication Officer.

 Where proceeding to hearing, the parties must comply with the WRC’s procedures in relation to providing advance written submissions and witness lists (if applicable) as per section